Pixie Lott: 2012–2015: Pixie Lott and Strictly Come Dancing

 In June 2012, Lott stated she had started recording her third album citing Motown as inspiration for the album: "I'm going to be heading to New York to work with the guys who did the original Motown records in the '60s to make a new album soon."
 In June 2013, Lott tweeted that she was recording the first single from her third album with Jack Splash in Miami.
 In September, Splash confirmed that the single had been mixed.
 On 17 July 2013, Lott tweeted that she was on her way to a photo shoot for her new single and her third studio album.

 On 1 November 2013, Lott trended on Twitter after announcing that her new music was "coming soon", and posting a cover of Avicii's "Wake Me Up" on YouTube.
-Michael Einziger, one of the writers of "Wake Me Up", later took to Twitter to praise Lott's interpretation.
 On 8 November, Lott's cover of "Royals" by New Zealand singer-songwriter Lorde was uploaded.
 "Royals" was chosen because Lorde had previously covered Lott's number one single, "Mama Do".
-After watching the cover, Lorde likened Lott's voice to "baby angels and peanut butter chocolate".

 On 2 December 2013, Lott announced during a Google Hangout with Dan Wootton of The Sun that the lead single from her third album, "Nasty", would premiere in January.
 She also revealed the artwork for the album, titled Pixie Lott.
-Lott was recently spotted filming the accompanying music video for "Nasty", which was originally recorded by Christina Aguilera as a duet with Cee Lo Green for the 2010 film Burlesque but was never released.
+Lott featured in the accompanying music video for "Nasty", which was originally recorded by Christina Aguilera as a duet with Cee Lo Green for the 2010 film Burlesque but was never released.

 In March 2014, Lott took part in recording England's 2014 World Cup song.
 She collaborated with the likes of fellow pop stars Melanie C, Eliza Doolittle, Emma Bunton, Conor Maynard, Kimberley Walsh and Katy B, on "Greatest Day", a track originally performed by British band, Take That.
 The track was produced by Gary Barlow and recorded at Sarm Studios in London.
 The track also featured past footballers such as Gary Lineker, Michael Owen, Geoff Hurst, David Seaman, Peter Shilton, Glenn Hoddle and Dion Dublin on backing vocals.